Ash-oi/Iab330AssignmentOne/README.md

 # Iab330AssignmentOne
-this doesnt work in it's current state, I got xamarin running and could deploy a black page to the android emulator but didnt get an interective prototype up and running.
+there isnt much to this in its current state, it will deploy to the emulator without errors but is sorley lacking in content.